nschlaepfer/Jina-embeddings-v2/README.md

-# Playground-v2.5
+# Jina-embeddings-v2-base-en
-This is a Playground-v2.5-1024px-aesthetic model template you can use to import your model on Inferless Platform.
-Playground v2.5 is a diffusion-based text-to-image generative model, and a successor to Playground v2.
-Playground v2.5 is the state-of-the-art open-source model in aesthetic quality.
-Our user studies demonstrate that our model outperforms SDXL, Playground v2, PixArt-α, DALL-E 3, and Midjourney 5.2.
+This is a Jina-embeddings-v2-base-en model template you can use to import your model on Inferless Platform.
+It's a  english monolingual embedding model with 8192 sequence length.
+Built on BERT architecture (JinaBERT) supporting symmetric bidirectional variant of ALiBi for extended sequence length.
+Pretrained on C4 dataset, further trained on Jina AI's collection of 400M+ sentence pairs & hard negatives from diverse domains, meticulously curated.

 ---
 ## Prerequisites